Expeditors International of Washington (NASDAQ:EXPD) PT Raised to $125.00

-Expeditors International of Washington (NASDAQ:EXPD – Get Rating) had its target price lifted by equities researchers at Cowen from $111.00 to $125.00 in a report released on Thursday, The Fly reports.
-Cowen’s price target suggests a potential upside of 12.81% from the stock’s current price.
+Expeditors International of Washington (NASDAQ:EXPD – Get Rating) had its price objective lifted by investment analysts at Cowen from $111.00 to $125.00 in a report issued on Thursday, Stock Target Advisor reports.
+Cowen’s price objective indicates a potential upside of 15.69% from the stock’s current price.

-Several large investors have recently made changes to their positions in EXPD.
-Mascoma Wealth Management LLC purchased a new stake in shares of Expeditors International of Washington in the fourth quarter valued at $25,000.
-Delos Wealth Advisors LLC purchased a new stake in shares of Expeditors International of Washington in the fourth quarter valued at $27,000.
-Riverview Trust Co purchased a new stake in shares of Expeditors International of Washington in the first quarter valued at $28,000.
-Denali Advisors LLC purchased a new stake in shares of Expeditors International of Washington in the fourth quarter valued at $40,000.
-Finally, Artemis Wealth Advisors LLC purchased a new stake in shares of Expeditors International of Washington in the first quarter valued at $31,000.
-Institutional investors own 92.14% of the company’s stock.
+Large investors have recently modified their holdings of the stock.
+Mascoma Wealth Management LLC purchased a new stake in shares of Expeditors International of Washington in the 4th quarter valued at approximately $25,000.
+Delos Wealth Advisors LLC purchased a new stake in shares of Expeditors International of Washington in the 4th quarter valued at approximately $27,000.
+Riverview Trust Co purchased a new stake in Expeditors International of Washington in the 1st quarter worth approximately $28,000.
+Artemis Wealth Advisors LLC purchased a new stake in Expeditors International of Washington in the 1st quarter worth approximately $31,000.
+Finally, Sandy Cove Advisors LLC lifted its position in Expeditors International of Washington by 3,725.0% in the 1st quarter.
+Sandy Cove Advisors LLC now owns 306 shares of the transportation company’s stock worth $32,000 after buying an additional 298 shares in the last quarter.
+Institutional investors and hedge funds own 92.14% of the company’s stock.

 About Expeditors International of Washington (Get Rating)